 The nitty-gritty: Online companies such as eJury, OnlineVerdict and JuryTest will pay you to sit on mock juries to give attorneys and other jury consultants feedback on cases.
 Think of these as virtual focus groups.
 To sign up with online jury companies, you fill out an online questionnaire.
 When a lawyer needs an online juror that matches your demographics, you're contacted via email.

-An attorney posts a case on a secure website for you to log on and review.
-You may listen to audio, view video presentations, or read material and answer questions.
+An attorney posts a case on a secure website for you to log on to and review.
+You may listen to audio, view video presentations or read material and answer questions.
 Then you submit a verdict.
 Once the minimum number of verdicts has been rendered (usually 50), the case concludes.
 A summary is posted later if you want to see the results.

 The number of cases you may be asked to review will vary depending on the number of attorneys in your area who are using this service.
-Most companies will only have occasional work for you, so sign up for a few.
+Most companies will have only occasional work for you, so sign up for a few.
 Be sure to read all the disclaimers and details.